You need to be prepared for the following expenses while studying at EvCC.

 Are International Students Required to Have Health Insurance?

 Yes, all international students must demonstrate that they have adequate health insurance.
 Medical care in the US is very good, but very expensive.
-The College offers a quarterly policy for $270.06 per quarter, mandatory to all international students.
+The College offers a quarterly policy for $366 per quarter, mandatory to all international students.
+Students approved for vacation quarter can choose to have no insurance, but will be responsible for any medical expenses accrued during this time.
+Insurance fees will not be reimbursed after the 25th calendar day from the quarter start date.
+This plan does not cover dental or vision.

 Can International Students Work On-Campus?